Volunteering with CFA FAQs

 How do I join?

-Register your interest using the online form.
 We'll then put you in touch with your local brigade so you can find out what's invlolved and see if there is a role suited to you.
 Some Brigades also run information sessions for people interested in volunteering.
+PLEASE NOTE: Due to increased fire activity across the state there may be delays in responding to new volunteer applications.
+Thank you for your patience.

 Can I still volunteer if I have a full time job or kids at home?